curl/everything-curl/sourcecode-contributing.md

 - When introducing things in the code, you need to follow the style and architecture that already exists.
 When you add code to the ordinary transfer code path, it must, for example, work asynchronously in a non-blocking manner.
-We will not accept new code that introduces blocking behaviors - we already have too many of those that we haven't managed to remove yet.
+We will not accept new code that introduces blocking behaviors—we already have too many of those that we haven't managed to remove yet.

 - Quick hacks or dirty solutions that have a high risk of not working on